Invoicing with Stripe

 Metronome allows you to price in terms of arbitrary pricing units.
 For example, you might price in terms of "phone call minutes" or "text messages."
 Collecting through Stripe doesn't make sense for these kinds of credits.
 Stripe invoices will only show charges in supported currencies such as "USD" (U.S. dollars).

 When using Stripe as an external billing provider, invoices exist in both Metronome and Stripe.
 First, Metronome prepares a draft invoice, updating it throughout the billing period.
 Then, when the invoice is finalized at the end of the billing period, a corresponding invoice is created in Stripe.
-This is a one-time, one-way operation.
-If you make an adjustment to the invoice in Stripe, that change will not be reflected in Metronome.
+Metronome listens for webhook events on the status of the invoice in Stripe and syncs that status in Metronome.
+Note that if you make an adjustment to the line items on an invoice in Stripe, that change will not be reflected in Metronome.

 Setting up your Stripe integration